aspose-cad/Aspose.CAD-Products/cad/en/java/_index.md

      <a href="/cad/java/conversion">Render CAD and BIM Drawings</a> in Raster and Vector Image Formats
     </h2>
     <p>
-     Having a high fidelity rendering engine at its core, API can convert CAD and BIM drawings to various vector and raster images including Gif, Tiff, Jpeg, Png, Psd, Bmp, Jpeg2000(JP2), Dicom, Webp, Emf, Wmf, Svg, PDF without the need for any other software or library.
+     Having a high fidelity rendering engine at its core, API can convert CAD and BIM drawings to various vector andï¿½raster images including Gif, Tiff, Jpeg, Png, Psd, Bmp, Jpeg2000(JP2), Dicom, Webp, Emf, Wmf, Svg, PDF without the need for any other software or library.
     </p>
    </div>
   </div>